On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Matching Algorithms for Two-Armed Bandits

-The SGLRT algorithm is also related to the KL-LUCB algorithm of \cite{COLT13}.
+\emph{Elements of analysis of the SGLRT.} The SGLRT algorithm is also related to the KL-LUCB algorithm of \cite{COLT13}.
 A closer examination of the KL-LUCB stopping criterion reveals that, in the specific case of two-armed bandits, it is equivalent to stopping when $t\K_*(\cB(\hat{\mu}_{1}(t)),\cB(\hat{\mu}_{2}(t)))$ gets larger than some threshold.
 We also mentioned the fact that $\K_*(\cB(x),\cB(y))$ and $I_*(x,y)$ are very close (see Figure \ref{fig:CompareComplexities}).
 Using results from \cite{COLT13}, one can thus prove (see Appendix \ref{sec:DetailsBernoulli}) the following lemma.

 \begin{lemma} With the exploration rate

 the SGLRT algorithm is $\delta$-PAC. \end{lemma}